Hardikj324/Library-Management-System/README.md

-\# 📚 Library Management System

-A Java-based Library Management System developed as part of HCL Java Full Stack Training.

-\## 📌 Project Overview

-The application is designed to manage books, library members, and book transactions while demonstrating important Java and Object-Oriented Programming concepts.

-\## ✨ Features

-\- Add and remove books

-\- Search books

-\- Issue books to members

-\- Return books

-\- Display overdue books

-\- Manage library members

-\- Manage book transactions

-\- Sort books by:

-&#x20; - Title

-&#x20; - Author

-&#x20; - Price

-\## 🛠️ Java Concepts Used

-\- Classes and Objects

-\- Interfaces

-\- Inheritance

-\- Exception Handling

-\- Collections Framework

-\- ArrayList

-\- HashMap

-\- Set

-\- Comparable

-\- Comparator

-\## 👥 Collaboration

-This project is being developed collaboratively as part of HCL Java Full Stack Training.

-Team members can create separate Git branches for individual features and merge completed work into the `main` branch.

-\## 🚧 Project Status

-Currently under development.
+# Library Management System

+A Java-based Library Management System developed as part of **HCL Java Full Stack Training**.
+The project is designed to manage books, library members, and book transactions while applying core Java and Object-Oriented Programming concepts.

+## Features

+- Add and remove books
+- Search for books
+- Issue books to members
+- Return books
+- Display overdue books
+- Manage library members
+- Manage book transactions
+- Sort books based on:
+  - Title
+  - Author
+  - Price

+## Java Concepts Used

+The project demonstrates the use of:

+- Classes and Objects
+- Interfaces
+- Inheritance
+- Exception Handling
+- Collections Framework
+- ArrayList
+- HashMap
+- Set
+- Comparable
+- Comparator

+## Team

+This project is being developed collaboratively as part of **HCL Java Full Stack Training**.
+Team members work on different features and contribute to the project using Git and GitHub.

+## Project Objective

+The objective of this project is to build a simple and practical library management application while gaining hands-on experience with Java, Object-Oriented Programming, Collections, and collaborative software development.

+## Status

+**Under Development**

+The project is currently being developed, and additional features and improvements will be added as development progresses.